Bowls aren’t just for bowl cuts

 Get your cooking groove on

 The ’70s were nothing if not a time to rethink how we approach life.
 This paved the way for the time-saving pervasiveness of the food processor.
 Females–housewives and hippies alike—whizzed and pulsed their way to all manner of deliciousness.
 And not just for practical put-dinner-on-the-table-like-Marion-Cunningham sorta cooking.
-We bet you have a dog-eared recipe card for bourbon balls that’s been handed down for generations.
+We bet you have a dog-eared recipe card for rum balls that’s been handed down for generations.

 Join hands, start a loaf train